 The development of new double/multiple/joint degrees are particularly encouraged with institutions previously in collaboration via mobility programmes as a final stage to widen the partnership with them.
 In our University, the participation of related departments like aerospace, naval, architecture, design, engineering and civil aviation to the development and application of corresponding degree programmes is most beneficial and consistent for all parties.
 The main reason for that is the crucial role and large extent of internationalisation in these fields.

-In SU, the organisation and implementation of international (EU and non-EU) cooperation projects are performed by the Erasmus+ Office according to the “Programme Directive” and the “Project Office Directive”.
-Erasmus+ Office provides all support to the mobility coordinators in the academic departments, the students and staff regarding the application procedures for the projects and carries out the secretariat: For example, when realizing a mobility project, the important dates for the applications, evaluations and next steps, and the requirements are announced in various ways (website, e-mail and etc.); the applications are evaluated by an unbiased commission with respect to the selection criteria included in the Programme Directive of Erasmus+ Office; the results are declared in a way that each candidate will see; and an orientation meeting is hold for the formalities before and after the mobility (passport, visa, accommodation, insurance and documentary issues).
+In SAMU, the organisation and implementation of international (EU and non-EU) cooperation projects are performed by the Erasmus+ Office according to the “Programme Directive” and the “Project Office Directive”.
+Erasmus+ Office provides all support to the mobility coordinators in the academic departments, the students and staff regarding the application procedures for the projects and carries out the secretariat: For example, when realizing a mobility project, the important dates for the applications, evaluations and next steps, and the requirements are announced in various ways (website, e-mail etc.); the applications are evaluated by an unbiased commission with respect to the selection criteria included in the Programme Directive of Erasmus+ Office; the results are declared in a way that each candidate will see; and an orientation meeting is hold for the formalities before and after the mobility (passport, visa, accommodation, insurance and documentary issues).
 In addition, the Erasmus+ Office promotes programmes and the projects in our university through our website, regular meetings, presentations, publishing brochures and posters and disseminating them to all target groups.
-The number of international cooperation projects, both for EU and non-EU countries, is one of important indicators for our yearly performance programme, in accordance with the “SU Strategic Plan”.
+The number of international cooperation projects, both for EU and non-EU countries, is one of the important indicators for our yearly performance programme, in accordance with the “SU Strategic Plan”.
 Academic departments and staff are encouraged to develop new cooperation projects.
-The results achieved by the projects are announced in several ways (web site, social media groups and printed materials).
+The results achieved by the projects are announced in several ways (website, social media groups and printed materials).
 This helps to increase the recognition of the projects and the Programme itself, therefore, has a potential to create motivation for the rest of the academic staff.

 The modernization of Samsun University is regulated according to modernization agenda of the EU as well as regional needs.
 We believe that as a newly founded institution, the Programme will determine the main architecture and ensure a harmonious growth to its true potential.